mabhi02/194-STAR/study.md

 ---

 #### 2. **Preparation Phase (60 minutes)**
-- All participants are given **an instructional video** to ensure baseline exposure.
+- All participants are given **an instructional video** to ensure baseline exposure to prairielearn and SQL builder.
-- Tool group interacts with the Query Builder; Control group uses lecture notes or documentation.
+- Tool group interacts with the Query Builder; Control group uses lecture notes, documentation, and discussion worksheets.
 - **Environment is controlled** (no external resources or peer discussion).

 ---